 A: Of course!
 We are in the process of crafting an eBook that details tons of keto recipes to help you flourish in your carb-less life.
 In the meantime, you can check out:

 27. Is the keto diet good for everyone?

 A: No diet is ideal for everyone; nutrition is not a black-and-white subject.
 You should be circumspect of any health ‘expert’ or dietitian that tells you a certain diet is the best way to eat for all people.

-The keto diet is generally better for people who want to lose weight, improve cognitive function, reduce the risk of certain diseases, improve blood glucose balance (and insulin sensitivity), endurance athletes, and others.
+The keto diet is for people who want to lose weight, improve cognitive function, reduce the risk of certain diseases, improve blood glucose balance, and improve insulin sensitivity.

 Ultimately, the best way to find out if low carb dieting is good for you is to try it!
 To get started, head over to our Complete Guide to the Keto Diet.